RapidCoders/Coding-Practice/DAY_19/README.md

 ```
 **Author: Suyash**

-# Q.3 Write a program which accept number from user and state whether it is perfect number or not.
+# Q.3 Write a C Program to check if number is Harshad number or not.
 ```
+Input : num = 21
+Output : True
-Input : num = 14
+Input : num = 31
 Output : False
-Input : num = 6
-Output : True
 ```
 **Author: Shreyash**